Passive Income: The SPI Definition

 These two reasons alone are exactly why I recommend going with a self-hosted website.
 You have more control, it looks more professional, and you can truly call it your own.

 I’ve used Bluehost since the beginning and trust them implicitly.
-All of my businesses run on them.
 I love their customer support, live chat, and reliability.

 I hear horror stories all the time from other online entrepreneurs dealing with massive hosting headaches.
 I never have them with Bluehost.

 The video below walks you through the exact steps to setting up your website on Bluehost.
-Four (4) minutes is all you need to register your domain, install a blog, pick a design theme, and write a post.
+Four (4) minutes is all you need to register your domain, install a blog, pick a design theme, and publish your first post.

 My Newsletter And FREE eBook